kingmak/keyHook/README.md

-# keyHook.pyu
+# keyHook
-an attempt at managing keys for win, linus and osx in one structure
+an attempt at getting key strokes for win, linux and osx in one structure